 The venerable Alesis SR-16 is a classic drum machine that has been around in virtually the same shape for almost 30 years.
-It is more limited than many newer models (and even its own big brother the SR-18) but what it does-it does very well.
+It is more limited than many newer models (and even its own big brother the SR-18) but what it does it does very well.

 The venerable Alesis SR-16 is a classic drum machine that has been around in virtually the same shape for almost 30 years.
-It is more limited than many newer models, and even its own big brother the SR-18, but what it does-it does very well.
+It is more limited than many newer models, and even its own big brother the SR-18, but what it does it does very well.

-Right out of the box, the SR-16 comes with 233 drum samples, 100 preset patterns and extra space for another 100 user specified.
+Right out of the box, the SR-16 comes with 233 drum samples, 100 preset patterns and extra space for another 100 users specified.
 There is space for 100 kits; 50 are preset and 50 are user-specified.
-There are a range of the usual digital effects and, if you fiddle with the interface long enough, you can probably get it to do most anything.
+There is a range of the usual digital effects and, if you fiddle with the interface long enough, you can probably get it to do most anything.

 The SR-16 is hampered by its limited ROM capacity which means that it cannot compete with more modern, dedicated studio instruments.
 If you are looking for something for use in the production booth, it’s probably best to look elsewhere.
 If you’re looking for something that’s easy to carry around, works reliably and is fairly simple to figure out, many think there is no better choice.

 Where the SR-16 really shines is as a tool for creativity, helping musicians to jam and compose without having to be very technologically savvy.
 Anyone who has tried to record a quality acoustic drum sample knows how difficult it is.

 It’s easy enough to learn for most and convenient to carry around.
 Unlike more modern drum machines which are geared for more of a hip-hop or R&B vibe, the SR-16 sounds good regardless of the music genre.
 If you’re looking to lay down a backing track for your country music composition, it’s hard to argue against the SR-16.